 protects client assets.

+Interpretation: Organizations should manage client funds in accordance with applicable rules and regulations.
+This may include for example:

+daily deposits of client funds;

+credit balances on accounts;

+uncashed checks;

+funds left in client deposit accounts; and

+trust account reconciliation.

 Interpretation: Fiduciary responsibility refers to an individual’s or organization’s responsibility to act in good faith on behalf of another person.
 The fiduciary is legally or ethically trusted to make decisions in the best interest of the person and may not use their role to benefit themselves.
 Examples of fiduciary relationships include those of a guardian and ward or representative payee and beneficiary.

-NA The organization does not assume fiduciary responsibility for, or disburse client or non-fee-for-service funds to service recipients.
+NA The organization does not assume fiduciary responsibility for or disburse client or non-fee-for-service funds to service recipients.

 Examples: Examples of the types of funds that organizations may assume responsibility for or disburse to clients include: